 Credit: @westkillbrewing on Instagram

 Crack open a cold one as you make your way along the Catskills Beverage Trail.
-Beer enthusiasts will love Crossroads Brewing Co., West Kill Brewing, Hunter Mountain Brewery, Rip Van Winkle Brewing Co., and Upward Brewing Co. which boasts extensive hiking trails on its 120-acre property, fire pits, and it’s pup-friendly!
+Beer enthusiasts will love West Kill Brewing, Hunter Mountain Brewery, Rip Van Winkle Brewing Co., and Upward Brewing Co. which boasts extensive hiking trails on its 120-acre property, fire pits, and it’s pup-friendly!
 There are no bad apples at Left Bank Ciders, Greene County’s first cidery.
 And The Vineyard at Windham sits on 4 acres, overlooking Windham Mountain and its surrounding beauty.

 12. Go Cruisin’ to the Cinema